MFR6340/theenglishextension.org/team.md

 **Paula Lüchinger**
-Paula holds a BA as a QTS British Primary teacher.
+Paula holds a BA as a QTS (Qualified Teacher Status) British Primary teacher.
 She currently teaches English to native speakers in the Birmensdorf(ZH) schools.
 She has been a private English tutor and has taught both in the UK and International school, Wallisellen.
 She lives in Birmensdorf (ZH) with her husband and 3 children.

 **Stormy Berney**